ericmasiello/apis-workshop/slides.md

 Note:
 * Facebook you can see things like your posts, relationships, things you've liked, places you've checked into, etc.
 * Yelp can see reviews, services, restaurants, bars, cafes, etc.
+* HootSuite is an app that uses Twitter's API

 --